-Rule of law and judicial reform Arguments for Arguments against Secure objective and non- Strengthens Redefining the criteria enlargement/sites/near/files/2017.09.14 seg report on systemic rol issues for publication.pdf enlargement/sites/near/files/2017.09.14\seg\report\on\systemic\rol\issues\for\publication.pdf https://ec.europa.eu/neighbourhoodhttps://www.akademik.mk/nacrt-strategijata-za-reforma-na-pravosudniot-sektor/
+Rule of law and judicial reform Arguments for Arguments against Secure objective and non-political criteria for selection andadvancement of judges: Strengthens theindependence of the judiciary because its current role has been highly politicized Introduces improved criteria forappointment and election of judges in basic and higher courts (compulsory 1.
+Redefining the criteria for election, advancement and dismissal will certainly have an impact.
+Yet, without cleansing of the system of corrupt judges, the new Law will legitimize the composition of judges https://ec.europa.eu/neighbourhoodenlargement/sites/near/files/2017.09.14 seg report on systemic rol issues for publication.pdf enlargement/sites/near/files/2017.09.14 seg report on systemic rol issues for publication.pdf